SeismicData/asdf_validate/README.md

   * XML files are stored in a consistent manner.
 5. It validates the QuakeML file against the QuakeML schema.
 6. It validates all found StationXML files against the StationXML schema.

+## Missing Checks

+A number of checks that should be implemented in the future in no particular order:

+* The times in the data set names of the waveforms should correspond to the actual times of the data.
+* The various event resource identifiers on the waveform datasets are valid identifiers.
+* **Waveforms for a particular station should be in the correct group.**
+* StationXML files only contain information about the current station.
+* Provenance is not yet validated (this has to wait until SEIS-PROV is done).